 Serving the Needs of Children & Families

-At Columbus Early Learning Centers we believe the strength of our program is the education, experience and best practice of our staff.
-Staff are expected to meet the highest standards and continue to engage in professional development throughout their career with us.
+At Columbus Early Learning Centers we believe the strength of our program is the education, experience, and best practice of our staff.
+Staff is expected to meet the highest standards and continue to engage in professional development throughout their career with us.

 Meet our Leadership

 Gina has served as Columbus Early Learning Centers’ Executive Director since June 2015.
 After earning a Bachelor’s degree in environmental and biological sciences from the University of Cincinnati, she attended The Ohio State University where she received a Master’s degree in educational policy and leadership and a PhD in workforce development.
 Prior to assuming the role of Executive Director, Gina spent more than ten years in the nonprofit sector working in fundraising and development.